raul23/Darth-Vader-RPi/docs/index.rst

    <br> 🚧 &nbsp;&nbsp;&nbsp;<b>Work-In-Progress</b>
    </p>

-**Darth-Vader-RPi** is a Python-based Raspberry Pi project about activating a Darth Vader action figure by turning on LEDs on his suit and lightsaber, and by playing sounds such as some of his famous quotes.
+**Darth-Vader-RPi** (|version|) is a Python-based Raspberry Pi project about activating a Darth Vader action figure by turning on LEDs on his suit and lightsaber, and by playing sounds such as some of his famous quotes.
 See the `README <README_docs.html>`_ for more info about the project.

 .. raw:: html